-ICAO and Singapore Aviation Academy launch DGCA Programme on Aviation Security
+The new ICAO and Singapore Aviation Academy Aviation Security DGCA Programme

 Aviation security is a critical area of concern for ICAO, Member States and all international civil aviation stakeholders.
 In recent years, significant efforts have been made to enhance the standard and level of aviation security globally, including ICAO’s promulgation of the Global Aviation Security Plan (GASeP).

 A key goal in enhancing global aviation security is to strengthen human resources and executive level management support for aviation security initiatives.
 To help address these efforts, ICAO and the Singapore Aviation Academy (SAA) signed a Memorandum of Understanding in 2017 to collaborate in developing and organizing a new ICAO-SAA Directors General of Civil Aviation Programme on Aviation Security.

 From 7 to 8 April 2019, the second session of the ICAO-SAA DGCA Aviation Security Programme was held in Singapore alongside the World Civil Aviation Chief Executive Forum (taking place from 8 to 10 April).
 There were 23 participants from 22 States who participated in this executive-level training.

 This two-day programme assists senior civil aviation executives at the Director General level in enhancing and promoting aviation security culture and collaboration with stakeholders to address security challenges and emerging threats to the global civil aviation system.
 It features a roundtable discussion on new emerging threats, challenges, considerations and international cooperation, as well as in-depth case study discussions.

 At the same time, the underlying principles covered in the Programme, including the legal aspects of aviation security, will enable appropriate civil aviation authorities to carry out their responsibilities to ensure the effective management of aviation security in their States.